mrmicahcooper/ecto_jsonapi/README.md

 # EctoJsonapi

 EctoJsonapi is tool for dealing with JsonAPI and Ecto schemas
+It:
-- Converts Ecto schemas into elixir maps structured like Json API v1.0
+- Converts Ecto schemas into elixir maps structured like JsonApi v1.0 with the `EctoJsonapi.Load/2`
+- Converts elixir maps that are structured like JsonApi v1.0 into maps structured like Ecto schemas with `EctoJsonapi.Dump/1`